 At Dania School the Induction Programme for newly appointed staff operates under the direction of the Headteacher.
 The Headteacher acts as induction co-ordinator for newly appointed staff as well as being the Staff Development Co-ordinator.
 Induction is there to help, reassure, guide, counsel, inform and listen, and is responsible for monitoring the progress and professional development of newly appointed staff, guiding new staff through the school documentation, for whole school issues and for organising the appropriate support meetings.

-The induction of a new Headteacher is the responsibility of the Chair of Governors, the Deputy Headteacher and the Leadership Team.
+The induction of a new Headteacher is the responsibility of the Chair of Governors and the Leadership Team.

 Curriculum co-ordinators will give information, support and advice about the curriculum.